BiancaStoecker/complex-similarity-evaluation/tools/ged_rangequery/README.md

-# Graph Edit Distance Range Queries
+# Graph Edit Similarity Range Queries
-Implements GED based range queries using lower bounds for filtering and upper bounds for verification.
+Implements GED similarity based range queries using lower bounds for filtering and upper bounds for verification.

 ## Requirements
 Gurobi is required for solving the binary linear program.
 The libraries `libgurobi75.so`, `libGurobiJni75.so` and `gurobi.jar` must be installed system-wide or copied to the folder `lib`.
 A Gurobi licence key must be installed.

 ## Usage
-The following command finds for each graph in `ged_query.gml` all the database graphs from `ged_db.gml` that have graph edit simiarity smaller than `0.9`:
+The following command finds for each graph in `ged_query.gml` all the database graphs from `ged_db.gml` that have graph edit simiarity of at least `0.9`:
 ```
 ./ged_rangequery ged_db.gml ged_query.gml 0.9 out.txt
 ```